Skip to Content

 What are the time requirements for the APP Critical Care Fellowship?

 The time requirement for the APP Adult Critical Care Fellowship is rigorous.
 Each fellow is responsible for a minimum of 60 hours per week devoted to training.
 Work hours may be split between rotation, on-site training, reading, modules, conferences and research activities.
 Each fellow is expected to work the schedule set by their mentor(s).
-Schedules will vary and consist of days, evening, nights, weekends and holidays.
+Schedules will vary and consist of days, evenings, nights, weekends and holidays.

 Faculty Members